Uttar Pradesh: The Heartland of India

 - Teacher Shortage: Lack of qualified teachers in some rural areas.

-- Poor Infrastructure: Inadequate facilities in remote and rural schools.
+- Poor Infrastructure: Inadequate facilities in remote and rural areas

-- Women’s Education: Need to further promote female literacy, though improvements are visible.
+- Women’s Education: Need to promote female literacy further, though improvements are visible.

 2. Art